hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

 - both compiler and interpreter converts high level programming language to a lower level instructions
 - designed to run a computers hardware and application programs
 - managed computer hardware
+- provides a platform the application software to run
+- general purpose
+- takes care of memmory management of the system

 - Question